zendesk/sell-custom-objects-invoices-app/doc/pt2.md

 * E-MAIL
 * ACCESS_TOKEN - API tokens are managed in the Support admin interface at **Admin** > **Channels** > **API**.
 Add a new API token if necessary and paste it in the script (remember to not expose your token publicly)

-In our project root directory run:
+From our project root directory run:
 `$ node custom_objects_schema_setup.js` As a result you should see:
 ```
 Object type: